MontFerret/montferret.github.io/content/blog/ferret-v0.10.0.md

 # What's added
 ## I/O functions
 You asked - we added!
 Finally, I/O functions have arrived.
-In the beginning of the project, we were concerned about security threats that access to filesystem represents, but seeing how demanded this functionality is we agreed to add it.
+In the beginning of the project, we were concerned about security threats that access to filesystem poses, but seeing how demanded this functionality is we agreed to add it.
-Now, ferret has new I/O namespaces, with the following functions:
+Now, Ferret has new I/O namespaces, with the following functions:

 - ``IO::FS::READ``
 - ``IO::FS::WRITE``